 - Numerical Methods for Engineers

 In order to offer you more flexibility, we also offer 2,5 EC courses.
-Check the Programme website of Chemical Engineering for the overview, a website which aims to inform current students and employees.
+Check the Programme website of Chemical Science & Engineering for the overview, a website which aims to inform current students and employees.